 However, it was the entry of the United States into World War II in 1941 that became the catalyst for Oklahoma’s economic boom.
 The U.S. government set up several military bases within the state’s borders, and many war production plants were built.

 Asbestos minerals are also good conductors of electricity and possess flexibility.
 These properties made asbestos a sought-after product since it could be used as insulation, fire-retardant, and a strength-enhancing additive to metals and other materials.
 The oil industry, heavy manufacturing and construction sectors, and the U.S. military were the main users of asbestos in Oklahoma and elsewhere.

 Oklahoma Job Sites with Known Asbestos Exposure

 Halliburton Corporation was founded in Duncan, and several other oil firms, including ONEOK, Williams Companies, Oklahoma Gas & Electric, ConocoPhillips, and Continental Resources are either based in the state or have a strong presence there.

 Asbestos was also used in large quantities by the U.S. armed forces for the same reasons as the oil industry.
-Asbestos was used in brake pads, wiring in radar sets and radios, insulation material, roof shingles, and vinyl floor sheets.
+Asbestos was also used in brake pads, wiring in radar sets and radios, insulation material, roof shingles, and vinyl floor sheets.

 - Altus Air Force Base in Altus